-During 1959 and 1960 selfing was done in the S_t progenies to produce the second generation selfs.
+During 1959 and 1960 selfing was done in the $S_1$ progenies to produce the second generation selfs.
 Crossing was also done between progenies of the same parent to produce sibs.
 These were planted in the station in the year 1961, in a split plot design in compact family blocks, allocating six groups of progenies to six main plots.
 Each main plot contained two rows of five seedlings each and each row was a sub plot.
 There were four replications.
 Planting was done by selecting the seedlings strictly at random.
 The yield performance of selfs, sibmates and grand parents is given in Table 2.23.
 The data indicated conspicuous inbreeding depression due to selfing.
 Hybrid vigour was met with when crossing was done between the progenies of the same parent.
 Work is in progress at Pllicode for raising the S3 generation.

 In the earlier studies, the inter varietal crosses involving Gangabondam as the male parent proved better than the other dwarfs like Chowghat Dwarf Green or Chowghat Dwarf Orange.
-Therefore, to acsertain the combining ability of Gangabondam with Tall female parents, concerted efforts were made in 1946-47 by crossing it with cultivars like Lakshadweep Ordinary, Lakshadweep Small, Andaman Ordinary, Cochin China, West Coast Tall and Jawa.
+Therefore, to accertain the combining ability of Gangabondam with Tall Ifemale parents, concerted elforts were made in 1946-47 by crossing it with cultivars like Lakshadweep Ordinary, Lakshadweep Small, Andaman Ordinary, Cochin China, West Coast Tall and Jawa.
 The seedlings of all these crosses were planted at Pilicode for a comparative yield study in the year 1949 under rainfed conditions.
+These studies ultimately culminated in the release of three varieties by the Kerala Agricultural University.